MicrosoftDocs/defender-docs/exposure-management/initiatives.md

 <!-- note that history may need to go outand replaced with this: The **14 day change trend graph** and **14 day drift change** track the changes in your initiative score, visually and as a percentage. -->
 :::image type="content" source="./media/initiatives/history.png" alt-text="Screenshot of the initiatives history tab.":::

-## Metrics and recommendations
+## Review metrics and recommendations

-1. To review metrics associated with your initiative, select **exposure insights -> initiatives-> security metrics**.
-Sort by heading, as needed.
+1. To review metrics associated with your initiative, select **Exposure insights -> Initiatives-> Security metrics**.
+1. Sort by heading, as needed.

-1. Select **exposure insights -> initiatives-> security recommendations** to view recommendations related to your initiative.
+1. Select **Exposure insights -> Initiatives-> Security recommendations** to view recommendations related to your initiative.

     You only see those recommendations that are *currently* applied to assets and active in Microsoft Secure Score or Microsoft Defender for Cloud.

 1. Sort by heading or filter by state, source, impact, workload, or domain, as needed.

-1. Select a recommendation, like a *not compliant* one, and then **manage** to remediate the recommendation in the originating workload, such as Microsoft Defender Vulnerability Management.
+1. Select a recommendation, such as a *not compliant* one, and then select **Manage** to remediate the recommendation in the originating workload, such as Microsoft Defender Vulnerability Management.

 :::image type="content" source="media/initiatives/initiatives-security-recommendations.png" alt-text="Screenshot of the initiative's security recommendation tab.":::